-The aftermath of eight landfalling U.S. hurricanes in two years underscored the importance of risk mitigation.
+The aftermath of eight landfalling U.S. hurricanes in two years underscored the importance of risk mitgation.
 We believe reinsurers have a responsibility to help their clients and homeowners reduce their risk of loss.
 In 2007, we described why:

-"Global growth and ever-increasing property development in catastrophe-exposed regions will make the potential risks associated with catastrophes greater than ever.
-Smarter, more effectively planned and more broadly implemented loss mitigation is perhaps the most promising strategy to reduce these risks...
+"Global growth and ever-increasing property development in catastropheexposed regions will make the potential risks associated with catastrophes greater than ever.
+Smarter, more effectively planned and more broadly implemented loss mitigation is perhaps the most promising strategy to reduce these risks. ...
 If every home in Florida could be built or retrofitted to withstand winds of up to 130 mph with minimal damage, the economic costs of windstorms could be dramatically reduced."

-As part of RenaissanceRe's commitment to mitigation, we support several research and educational activities, including our award-winning series of Risk Mitigation Leadership Forums, the RenaissanceRe Wall of Wind research facility, and co-sponsoring "StormStruck", one of the most popular exhibits at Epoch" at the Walt Disney World" Reson World Research and Research at the Walt Disney World" Reson Research Research
+As part of RenaissanceRe's commitment to mitigation, we support several research and educational activities, including our award-winning series of Risk Mitigation Leadership Forums, the RenaissanceRe Wall of Wind research facility, and co-sponsoring "StormStruck", one of the most popular exhibits at Epcot" at the Walt Disney World" Resort.